Nick Niles ’18 knows what a liberal arts education can do for accounting graduates.

 ACCOUNTING EXTENDED LEARNING PROGRAM

 Most states require candidates applying to sit for the CPA exam complete 150 hours (credits) at an accredited college or university.
-Designed for students planning to take the CPA exam, this program provides an opportunity for students to complete the additional coursework beyond the requirements of the accounting major.
-Both current and prospective students must apply for admission into the program and complete the following requirements.
-For a complete list of the college policies and guidelines, see the catalog section on Organization of the Curriculum.
+Designed for students planning to take the CPA exam, the Accounting Extended Learning Program provides an opportunity for students to complete the additional coursework beyond the requirements of the accounting major.
+Both current and prospective students must apply for admission into the program.

 ACCOUNTING EXTENDED LEARNING REQUIREMENTS